-Flexibility and punctuality.
-Future rail asset management will improve the overall performance of the railway system and will reduce the unavailability.
+Meeting evolving customer requirements Ō Future rail asset management will improve the overall performance of the railway system and will reduce the unavailability.
 It will increase in operational reliability by fewer service disruptions and decrease incidents through continuous and precise condition monitoring of key components predicting failures in advance and scheduling preventive maintenance actions.
-Life cycle costs.
-Deployment of efficient work methods, development of guidelines for the design of low-maintenance and maintenance-free systems, and efficient and effective maintenance will reduce cost.
+Improved performance and capacity Development of maintenance needs prediction capabilities towards optimisation of the maintenance procedures and to reduce the required asset down-time for maintenance activities.
+Reduced costs Deployment of efficient work methods, development of guidelines for the design of low- maintenance and maintenance-free systems, and efficient and effective maintenance will reduce cost.
 With the technologies developed in this FA, the maintenance time and frequencies will be reduced thanks to the introduction of digital and IA solutions and reducing the need for human interventions.
-Competitiveness.
-Global technological leadership supported by a combination of innovation and technical standards, defining innovative maintenance decision-making concepts.
+More sustainable and resilient transport FA3 solutions will increase the availability of the rail network and provide a more robust railway system based on less physical components, smart and more accurate monitoring and assets management.
+Benefit will be materialised from the perspective of human factor by providing better working conditions and less on site works for the railway staff. ~~ Improved EU rail supply industry competitiveness Global technological leadership supported by a combination of innovation and technical standards, defining innovative maintenance decision-making concepts.
 This FA will enhance the industry competitiveness related to the design and maintenance optimisation of the rail systems taking into account current trends.
-The harmonisation and simplification of maintenance by applying and integrating advanced monitoring approaches, data analytics methodologies and decision support solutions.
+The harmonisation and simplification of maintenance by applying and integrating advanced monitoring approaches, da ata a analytics metho odol ogies and o decisi on support so olutions.